 It’s December already!
-Get your sustainable Christmas tree organized, start decorating, and get yourself in the festive mood.
+Organize your sustainable Christmas tree, start decorating, and get yourself in the festive mood.
 You can start planning presents, open up the eggnog, start… huh?
 Unsure what exactly “sustainable Christmas tree” entails?

 Perfect!
 You’re in the right place!
 We’re going to tell you all about the 5 most eco-friendly Christmas tree options ranked from top to bottom, from head to mistletoe.

 But first, some quick facts about Christmas Trees – and why an alternative solution could be a good idea.